Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: The dynamics of the w -> -1 limit

 \subsection{Lowering the DE sound speed}

 The pressure gradient's effectiveness is also directly modulated by the DE sound speed, $c_s^2$.
 As is evident from the pressure term, a higher sound speed enhances the fluid's resistance to gravitational collapse, increasing the pressure support at all scales.
 This means that for a given value of $w$, a higher sound speed would allow the pressure gradient to overcome the interaction drag at a lower $k$, shifting the onset of suppression to larger scales.
-This dependence on sound speed can also be seen by equating the pressure and interaction terms.
-The resulting relation, $k_{\mathrm{unlock}}\propto1/\sqrt{c_s^2(1+w)}$, shows that a smaller $c_s^2$ leads to a larger unlocking $k$ value.
+This dependence on sound speed is explicitly captured in the relation derived above ($k_\mathrm{unlock} \propto 1/\sqrt{c_s^2(1+w)}$), which shows that a smaller $c_s^2$ leads to a larger unlocking $k$ value.
 In this work, we have fixed the sound speed to $c_s^2 = 1$; however, we illustrate the effect of a range of sound speed values on the suppression onset scale in Figure \ref{fig:pk_cs2}.